ceres-solver/ceres-solver/docs/source/tutorial.rst

       new AutoDiffCostFunction<CostFunctor, 1, 1>(new CostFunctor);
   problem.AddResidualBlock(cost_function, NULL, &x);

-The construction looks almost identical to the used for automatic differentiation, except for an extra template parameter that indicates the kind of finite differencing scheme to be used for computing the numerical derivatives [#f3]_.
+The construction looks almost identical to the one used for automatic differentiation, except for an extra template parameter that indicates the kind of finite differencing scheme to be used for computing the numerical derivatives [#f3]_.
 For more details see the documentation